 The Health Benefits of Hummus

-In moderation, however, hummus can be a very healthy addition to your diet, and some studies have even shown that those who eat hummus regularly are more likely to be healthy eaters and have smaller waistlines.
-The New England Journal of Medicine also found in a study published in 2013 than 30% of heart attacks, strokes, and death from heart disease could be prevented if people followed a Mediterranean diet high in olive oil and beans like that found in hummus.
+In moderation, hummus can be a very healthy addition to your diet, and some studies have even shown that those who eat hummus regularly are more likely to be healthy eaters and have smaller waistlines.
+The New England Journal of Medicine also found in a study published in 2013 that 30% of heart attacks, strokes, and death from heart disease could be prevented if people followed a Mediterranean diet high in olive oil and beans like that found in hummus.

 It's no surprise as there are so many health benefits that come from the ingredients in hummus.
 Chickpeas are high in protein which can help you feel fuller longer.
 They are also high in iron, and dietary fiber which is excellent for digestive health.
 Olive oil is high in healthy monounsaturated fats, helping you keep your heart healthy and reducing the risk of cardiovascular disease.